Multi-resolution spatio-temporal prediction with application to wind power generation: Proposed framework

-The GP approach is notoriously intractable for large datasets since the computations require the inversion of a matrix of size $N \times N$ which scales as $O(N^3)$ \cite{rasmussen2003gaussian}.
-In this study, the data set includes 11 different data resolutions, with up to 190 time indices and 50 clusters, resulting in $N \approx 95,000$.
-To address the tractability issues, this paper derives sparse models for the noise $\boldsymbol{\epsilon}$ inspired by \cite{titsias2009variational, hensman2013gaussian, hensman2015scalable, zhu2021early}.
-The idea is to introduce a small set of $M$ auxiliary inducing variables $\mathbf{u}$ evaluated at the pseudo-inputs $\mathbf{Z} \coloneqq \{z \in \mathscr{X}\}$ that aim to best approximate the training data.
-The initial inputs $\mathbf{Z}$ are a subset of spatio-temporal coordinates that are randomly sampled from the training inputs \cite{snelson2005sparse}.
-It is then possible to adopt a variational learning strategy for such a sparse approximation and jointly infer the optimal inducing inputs and other model parameters by maximizing a lower bound of the true log marginal likelihood.
+The GP approach is notoriously intractable for large datasets since the computations require the inversion of a matrix of size $N \times N$ which scales as $O(N^3)$ \citep{rasmussen2003gaussian}.
+This challenge becomes even more pronounced when dealing with multi-resolution predictions, as a multitude of observations across various data resolutions further compounds the issue.
+To address the tractability issues, this paper derives sparse models for the error $\epsilon$ inspired by previous research \citep{hensman2013gaussian, hensman2015scalable, titsias2009variational, zhu2021early}.
+The idea is to introduce a small set of $M$ auxiliary inducing variables $\{z(v)\}_{v \in V}$ evaluated at a set of inducing points $V \subset \mathscr{U}$ that aims to best approximate the training data.
+The initial inputs $V$ are a subset of coordinates randomly sampled from $\mathscr{U}$.
+It is then possible to adopt a variational learning strategy for such a sparse approximation and jointly infer the optimal inducing inputs and other model parameters by maximizing a lower bound of the true log marginal likelihood of the observed data $y$.